Geofoods/wario-ware-game/README.md

-WarioWare Game
+WarioWare Godot

-A microgame collection built with Godot 4, inspired by Nintendo's WarioWare series.
-Survive a relentless gauntlet of fast-paced mini-games that get harder the longer you play.
+A game inspired by Wario Ware consisting of 6 minigames that get progressively faster

 How to Play

-You have 5 lives (the garlic icons).
-Each round, a random microgame is thrown at you with a countdown timer.
-Complete the objective to survive; fail and you lose a life.
+You have 5 live and each round, a random minigame is chosen to for you to beat.
+Complete the objective to survive.
+Fail and you lose a life.
 Lose all 5 and it's game over.
 Every round gets faster so make sure to focus.

 Microgames